rdkit/rdkit/Docs/Book/Install.md

 #### Extra software to install

--   Microsoft Visual C++ : The Community version has everything necessary and can be downloaded for free (<https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx>).
+-   Microsoft Visual C++ : The Community version has everything necessary and can be downloaded for free (<https://www.visualstudio.com/vs/community>).
 This is a big installation and will take a while.
-The RDKit has been successfully built with all version of Visual C++ since 6.0, so the current version of VC++ (2015 as of this writing) should be fine.
+The RDKit has been built with Visual Studio 2015 and 2017.
+More recent versions should be fine.
 -   cmake : (<http://www.cmake.org/cmake/resources/software.html>) should be installed.
 -   boost : It is strongly recommended to download and use a precompiled version of the boost libraries from <http://sourceforge.net/projects/boost/files/boost-binaries/> .
-When you run the installer, the only binary libraries you need are python, regex, and system.
+When you run the installer, the only binary libraries you need are python and serialization.
 If you want to install boost from source, download a copy from <http://www.boost.org> and follow the instructions in the "Getting Started" section of the documentation.
 Make sure the libraries and headers are installed to C:\boost
 -   a git client : *This is only necessary if you are planning on building development versions of the RDKit.* This can be downloaded from <http://git-scm.com/downloads>; git is also included as an optional add-on of Microsoft Visual Studio 2015.

 #### Setup and Preparation